oroinc/documentation/commerce/admin_guide/shipping/shipping_rules/index.rst

       .. image:: /admin_guide/img/shipping_rules/shipping_rule_method_summary.png

-      If a shipping method appears collapsed, click the |IcPlusSquareO| **Expand** icon in front of its name to see the configuration options.
+      If a shipping method appears collapsed, click the **+ Expand** icon in front of its name to see the configuration options.

       .. image:: /admin_guide/img/shipping_rules/shipping_rule_method.png